Župa: Serbia

-The Serbs in the Early Middle Ages were organized into župe, a confederation of village communities (roughly the equivalent of a county), headed by a local župan (a magistrate or governor).
-Thus the title of Grand Župan in Raška in 11th-12th century meant "supreme župan" of župans who ruled over župas.
+The Serbs in the Early Middle Ages were organized into župe, a collection of neighboring village communities within a geographically distinctive region (roughly the equivalent of a county), headed by a local župan (a magistrate or governor).
+Thus the title of grand župan (veliki župan), meant "supreme župan" of župans who ruled over župas, particularly in the Grand Principality of Serbia, from the end of the 11th up to the beginning of the 13th century.

 Dušan's Code (1349) named the administrative hierarchy as following: "land(s), city(ies), župa(s) and krajište(s)", the župa(s) and krajište(s) were one and the same, with the župa on the border were called krajište (frontier).
 The župa consisted of villages, and their status, rights and obligations were regulated in the constitution.
 The ruling nobility possessed hereditary allodial estates, which were worked by dependent sebri, the equivalent of Greek paroikoi; peasants owing labour services, formally bound by decree.

 Though the territorial unit today is unused, there are a number of traditional župe in Kosovo, around Prizren: Sredačka Župa, Sirinićka Župa, Gora, Opolje and Prizrenski Podgor.
 The Serbian language maintains the word in toponyms, the best known being that of the Župa Aleksandrovačka.